What to Wear to a Jazz Gig: 6 Style Ideas That Hit the Right Note

-In response to my last blog with men’s style tips, I got a comment about Tip #9 and throwing newsies style caps in the trash, “Yeah, #9 is very judgy.
+In response to that blog, I got a comment from a long-time friend of mine, a jazz musician, about Tip #9, which suggested throwing newsies-style caps in the trash, “#9 is very judgy.
 What other type of hat should I wear on jazz gigs?
 We need solutions not complaining.”

 First, a question: do you need to perform with a hat?
 Why?